MathML/website/legal-documents/non-profit-corporate-by-laws.md

     Other employment and personnel records should be retained for seven years.

 4. Board and Board Committee Materials.
-Meeting minutes should be retained in perpetuity in the corporation's minute book.
+Meeting minutes should be retained in perpetuity in one or more secure, digital repositories posted publicly or known to the secretary.
 A clean copy of all other Board and Board Committee materials should be kept for no less than three years by the corporation.